madeden/blogposts/k8s-bare-metal/readme.md

 For this setup, we will need:

-* a home router that can offer some advanced configuration.
-In my case, I use a Ubiquity EdgeRouter.
+* a **home router** that can offer some advanced configuration.
+In my case, I use a [Ubiquity EdgeRouter](https://www.ubnt.com/edgemax/edgerouter/).
 Any OpenWRT system should work (and feel free to propose configs for this).
 If you do not have such machine, then you can emulate what is needed, but you will have to disable DHCP on your network while you do the setup, or do it on a separate VLAN/network.
 You will need at least 4 available ethernet ports.
-* 3 Intel NUCs: we will want one master and 2 workers for a basic setup. k8s is not power so you should be ok with 4 to 8GB RAM and core i5 systems.
+* **3 Intel NUCs**: we will want one master and 2 workers for a basic setup. k8s is not power so you should be ok with 4 to 8GB RAM and core i5 systems.
 For my setup, I re used a former  Gen5 5i7RYH (core i7, 16GB RAM, 256GB SSD + 250GB M.2 SSD), and I added 2 Gen6 6i5SYH (core i5 6400, 32GB RAM, 480GB SSD + 250GB M.2 SSD)
-* A laptop connected to the same network with a cable (no wireless) and with the below capabilities:
+* A **laptop** connected to the same network with a cable (no wireless) and with the below capabilities:
   * Running docker containers
   * Go 1.5+ installed and GOPATH configured, Go binaries folder added to PATH
   * Ports 80/tcp and 69/udp available